-6. Other financial income and expenses
+Other financial income and expenses 6.

-Other financial income and expenses mainly comprise the effects of discounting to present value, the impact of capitalised borrowing costs, foreign exchange gains and losses related to financial items, and changes in the value of derivatives not allocated to interest and exchange rate risk hedging.
+Other financial income and expenses mainly comprise the effects of discounting to present value, the impact of capitalised borrowing costs, foreign exchange gains and losses related to financial items, changes in the value of derivatives not allocated to interest and exchange rate risk hedging and the financial expenses related to lease liabilities in application of IFRS 16.

-(in € millions) 2021 2020 Discounting costs of provisions for obligation to maintain the condition of concession assets (1.1) (0.7) Discounting costs of provisions for non-current receivables and liabilities (0.0) (0.1) Discounting costs of provisions for retirement benefit obligations (0.1) (0.2) Financial expense related to leases (0.0) (0.0) Total other financial income and expenses (1.3) (1.0)
+(in € millions) 2022 2021 Discounting costs of provisions for obligation to maintain the condition of concession assets 20.9 (1.1) Discounting costs of provisions for non-current receivables and liabilities 1.0 (0.0) Discounting costs of provisions for retirement benefit obligations (0.2) (0.1) Financial expense related to leases (0.0) (0.0) Total other financial income and expenses 21.8 (1.3)